JasonKessler/scattertext/README.md

 We can produce a plot with a characteristic score on the x-axis and class-association scores on the y-axis using the function `produce_characteristic_explorer`.

+Corpus characteristicness is the difference in dense term ranks between the words in all of the documents in the study and a general English-language frequency list.
+See this [Talk on Term-Class Association Scores](http://nbviewer.jupyter.org/github/JasonKessler/PuPPyTalk/blob/master/notebooks/Class-Association-Scores.ipynb) for a more thorough explanation.

 ```python
 import scattertext as st